nf-core/funcscan/docs/usage.md

 ### InterProScan

 [InterProScan](https://github.com/ebi-pf-team/interproscan) is currently the only protein annotation tool that gives a snapshot of the protein families and domains for each coding region.

-By giving `--run_protein_annotation_interproscan`, the [InterPro database](http://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/5.67-99.0/) v5.67-99.0 is by default downloaded and prepared and the input sequences will be screened against the database.
+By giving `--run_protein_annotation` the `--protein_annotation_tool InterProScan` is activated by default and the [InterPro database](http://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/5.67-99.0/) v5.67-99.0 is by default downloaded and prepared and the input sequences will be screened against the database.

 You can skip database downloading by the pipeline on each run by manually downloading and extracting the files from any [InterPro version](http://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/) and giving the resulting directory path to `--protein_annotation_interproscan_db`.

 ```bash